autostyle/autostyle/CONTRIBUTING.md

 - Use the build system's user-interface to define a "format" as a set of files, and the list of `FormatterStep` the user would like enforced on those files.
 - Use the build system's execution logic to create a `Formatter` with the appropriate `FormatterStep`, and pass it the files to be formatted and/or checked.
-- To use the good `FormatterStep` like `EclipseFormatterStep` or `GoogleJavaFormatStep`, you'll need to implement `Provisioner`, which is a generic API for the build system's native mechanism for resolving dependencies from maven: `Set<File> provisionWithDependencies(Collection<String> mavenCoordinates)`.
+- To use the good `FormatterStep` like `GoogleJavaFormatStep`, you'll need to implement `Provisioner`, which is a generic API for the build system's native mechanism for resolving dependencies from maven: `Set<File> provisionWithDependencies(Collection<String> mavenCoordinates)`.
 - (Optional) Tie into the build system's native up-to-date mechanism.

 `plugin-gradle` is the canonical example which uses everything that Autostyle has to offer.
 It's only ~700 lines.